hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/docker.rst

 .. figure:: ../images/appdev-environment-one-node-3TPs.*
    :width: 100%
    :align: center
-   :alt: Docker application environment environment for Sawtooth
+   :alt: Docker: Sawtooth application environment with one node

 This environment introduces basic Sawtooth functionality with the `IntegerKey